garimaqs/BreadCrumbs/README.md

-# data_wrangling_with_pandas
+# BreadCrumbs
-Contains useful commands and functions for data-wrangling using pandas
+Contains snippets of code that I use fairly often. <br> Mostly pertaining to python and pandas. <br>
+But also contain some command-line and cluster-computing stuff.